 The OTA Program selection criteria will be based upon a point system (number of support courses completed multiplied by the grade point average of degree plan courses).
-Due to a limited number of program slots, students who meet the requirements with the maximum number of points will be required to complete an interview process with a professional committee of therapists and faculty prior to final selection for the program.
+Due to a limited number of program slots, the top 30 students will be required to complete an interview process with a professional committee of therapists and faculty prior to final selection of the 15 students admitted to the program every Fall semester.

-To earn an Associate of Applied Science Degree in Occupational therapy Assisting, a student must meet college graduation requirements and complete all coursework as prescribed in the degree plan with a minimum grade of "C."
+To earn an Associate of Applied Science Degree in the Occupational Therapy Assistant Program, a student must meet college graduation requirements and complete all coursework as prescribed in the degree plan with a minimum grade of "C."

-Velma Esparza, OTR Long-Term Care, McAllen Sonia Finley, OTR Owner, Out-Patient Hand Therapy Clinic, McAllen Ruth Garza, COTA Owner, School-Based Services, Harlingen Cecilia Hoffmann, COTA/OTR Mental Health, McAllen Miguel Ramos, COTA UT-Pan American Student Sandra Salinas-Ortiz, OTR Early Childhood Intervention, Harlingen Patty Sheinberg, PT Long-Term Care, McAllen Joanne Wetch, RN Rehab, Harlingen
+Velma Esparza, OTR Long-Term Care, McAllen Sonia Finley, OTR Owner, Out-Patient Hand Therapy Clinic, McAllen Ruth Garza, COTA Owner, School-Based Services, Harlingen Cecilia Hoffmann, OTR Mental Health, McAllen Miguel Ramos, OTR Out-Patient Clinic, McAllen Patty Sheinberg, PT Acute Care, McAllen Joanne Wetch, RN In-Patient Rehab, Harlingen